apache/pulsar-site/content/reference/latest/client/README.md

-> Docs for Pulsar Client Library Configuration.
+> Docs for Pulsar Client Configuration.